viorble/Lecture-Database/ch06_normalization_of_database_tables.md

 - Normalization uses the concept of functional dependencies to identify which attribute determines other attributes

 # The Normalization Process
-The objective of normalization is to ensure that each table has the following characteristics:
+The objective of normalization is to ensure:
 - Each table represents a single subject
 - Each row/column intersection contains only one value and not a group of values
-- No data item will be unnecessarily stored in more than one table
+- No data item will be unnecessarily stored in more than one table.
+Data is updated in only one place
 - All non-prime attributes in a table are dependent on the primary key
 - Each table has no insertion, update, or deletion anomalies
 - Ensure that all tables are in at least in 3NF in business environment